tetratelabs/wazero/site/content/docs/how_do_compiler_functions_work.md

 ## Engines

-As you can find in the [Doc](..), there's a concept called "engine" in wazero's code base.
+Our [Docs](..) introduce the "engine" concept of wazero.
 More precisely, there are three types of engines, `Engine`, `ModuleEngine` and `CallEngine`.
-Each of them has a different scope and role:
+Each has a different scope and role:

-- `Engine` has the same lifetime as `Runtinme`, and in charge of compiling a [valid][valid] Wasm module into the native machine code, memory-mapping it as an executable, and caching it in-memory and optionally [in files][file-cache].
-It is used to create `ModuleEngine` for a given instantiated [Module][api-module].
+- `Engine` has the same lifetime as `Runtime`.
+This compiles a `CompiledModule` into machine code, which is both cached and memory-mapped as an executable.
-- `ModuleEngine` has the same lifetime as the instantiated [Module][api-module].
-It binds each [function instance][spec-function-instance] in a `Module` to the correct machine code executable created by `Engine`, and prepares the "virtual machine environment". `ModuleEngine` is used to create a `CallEngine` for a given exported function in the [Module][api-module].
+- `ModuleEngine` is a virtual machine with the same lifetime as its [Module][api-module].
+  Notably, this binds each [function instance][spec-function-instance] to corresponding machine code owned by its `Engine`.
-- `CallEngine` has the same lifetime as the [api.Function][api-function], and corresponds to an exported function in a `Module`.
+- `CallEngine` corresponds to an exported [api.Function][api-function] in a [Module][api-module].
+This implements `Function.Call(...)` by invoking machine code corresponding to a function instance in `ModuleEngine` and managing the [call stack][call-stack] representing the invocation.
-  It holds the data structure grouping the exported function instance and its corresponding machine code executable.
-  This implements the [api.Function][api-function]'s `Call(...)` method, and has the unique [call stack][call-stack] which is used during the invocation of the corresponding function.

-In short, each has the following scope:
-- `Engine`: compilation of a module.
-- `ModuleEngine`: instantiation of a compiled module.
-- `CallEngine`: invocation of an exported function.

-The following diagram illustrates the relationship among these concepts:
+Here is a diagram showing the relationships of these engines:

 ```goat
       .-----------> Instantiated module                                 Exported Function